 The Assistance to Firefighters Program is currently providing an unprecedented level of direct federal financial assistance to local fire departments.
-The program is strongly supported by the firefighting community, which argues that the grant program should be expanded to include funding to fire departments for hiring personnel.
-In the 107th Congress, the Senate DHS legislation, S. 2452, contained such a provision, as did similar legislation previously introduced into the House (H.R.
-3185 and H.R.
-3992, the Staffing for Adequate Fire and Emergency Response Firefighters (SAFER) Act).
-On October 2, 2002, the House Committee on Science held a hearing on the SAFER Act (H.R.
-3992) and on H.R.
-4548 (see below).
-In the 108th Congress, Title II of S. 6 - the Comprehensive Homeland Security Act of 2003 - contains the SAFER Act.
+Many in the firefighting community argue that an additional firefighter grant program should be established to provide funding to fire departments for hiring personnel.
+In the 107th Congress, several versions of the Staffing for Adequate Fire and Emergency Response Firefighters (SAFER) Act were introduced, and on October 2, 2002, the House Committee on Science held a hearing on the SAFER Act.
+In the 108th Congress, H.R.
+1118 (Boehlert) and S. 544 (Dodd) would establish a SAFER Firefighter Grant Program within the USFA.
+The legislation would authorize over \$1 billion per year through FY2010.

 Another issue is the question of where the Assistance to Firefighters program should reside within the Department of Homeland Security.
-Currently, the fire grant program is administered by the USFA in FEMA, soon to be part of the Emergency Preparedness and Response Directorate.
+Currently, the fire grant program is administered by the USFA, now part of the Emergency Preparedness and Response Directorate.
 In the FY2004 budget request, the Administration proposes to maintain the fire grant program as a discrete and separate program within the Border and Transportation Security Directorate's Office for Domestic Preparedness (ODP), whose mission is to provide state and local governments with assistance to improve their readiness for terrorism incidents.
-Many in the fire service community have previously expressed opposition to removing the fire grant program from the USFA, which is beginning its third year of administering the program.
+Many in the fire service community have expressed opposition to removing the fire grant program from the USFA, which is beginning its third year of administering the program.
 At issue is whether the ODP is the appropriate office to administer the fire grant program.
 Whereas most ODP grant programs distribute money primarily through state governments and are focused on first responder preparedness in the event of a terrorist incident, the Assistance to Firefighters Program distributes money directly and exclusively to fire departments, and is focused on basic firefighting needs.